On the Picard group scheme of the moduli stack of stable pointed curves: Some consequences

 Since both the domain and codomain of $c_1^{et}$ are compatible with base change of algebraically closed fields, it is enough to treat the case $k=\bbC$.
 In this case, the result follows from the fact that $c_1^{\an}$ is an isomorphism by Proposition \ref{P:c1an}, together with the Artin's comparison theorem \footnote{the case of smooth complex schemes is treated in \cite[III, Thm.
 3.12]{Mi}; the case of a smooth complex stack $\cX$ follows from the case of schemes using that the \'etale cohomology $H^{\bullet}_{et}(\cX,-)$ (resp. the singular cohomology $H^{\bullet}(\cX^{\an},-)$) of a constant sheaf can be computed using a simplicial scheme $X_{\bullet}$ (resp. a simplicial $X_{\bullet}^{\an}$ topological space) obtained from an atlas $X\to \cX$ (see \cite[Thm 4.7]{Ols07} for \'etale cohomology and \cite{Beh04} for singular cohomology).}

 which is compatible with the cycle map.

 \un{II Case:} $\char(k)=p>0$.

-Let $R$ be a strictly Henselian ring, with residue field $k$ and field of fractions $K$ algebraically closed of characteristic zero.
+We may suppose that $k$ is the residue field of a strictly Henselian ring $R$ with field of fractions of characteristic zero.
+Let $K$ be an algebraic closure of the field of fractions of $R$.
 Consider the smooth and proper morphism $\Mgb^R\to \Spec R$ and the cartesian diagram We want to show that the restriction maps

 are isomorphisms for any $m$ coprime with $p$.
-It is a well-known fact for schemes, we now explain how to extends the result to stacks.
+It is a well-known fact for schemes, we now explain how to extend the result to stacks.
 First, we claim that $g_*\mathbb Z/m\mathbb Z=\bbZ/m\mathbb Z$ and $R^ig_*\mathbb Z/m\mathbb Z=0$ for $i>0$.
 It can be checked on a smooth atlas of $U\to \Mgb^R$.
-Then the claim follows because the smooth morphism $U\to \Mgb^S\to S$ is locally acyclic, see \cite[Chap V]{SGA412}.
+Since a smooth morphism of schemes is locally acyclic, the claim follows by \cite[Chap V, Lemme 1.5]{SGA412} (here we are using $m$ coprime with $p$).
 In particular, the Leray spectral sequence attached to $g$ and $\mathbb Z/m\mathbb Z$ degenerates.
 Hence, the restriction map $g^*$ is an isomorphism.
 On the other hand, the cohomology group $H^i (\Mgb^R,\mathbb Z/m\mathbb Z)$ is canonically isomorphic to the stalk of $R^i\pi_*(\mathbb Z/m\mathbb Z)$ at the special point.
 By proper base change theorem for stacks (see \cite[Theorem 1.3]{Ols05}) applied to the second square in \eqref{E:cospec}, the restriction map $\iota^*$ is an isomorphism.
 In particular, we obtain the isomorphisms

-By Main Theorem, the analogous restrictions for Picard groups are also isomorphisms.
+By Theorem A, the analogous restrictions for Picard groups are also isomorphisms.
 Then, Case II follows from Case I together with the fact that the restriction maps commute with the first Chern classes. \end{proof}

 The final topic we address in this section is the computation of the divisor class group $\Cl(\ov M_{g,n}^k)$ of the coarse moduli space $\phi:\Mgb^k\to \ov M_{g,n}^k$, which is an integral normal projective $k$-variety with finite quotient singularities (see \cite{Mum77, Gie82}).